 Design & Content

 The original design of the site was focused around a responsive layout, allowing users on all devices to have a stable viewing experience; however, after a few years I have decided that it’s more important to have meaningful content with a simple design.
 My new focus will be on just that.

 Most of the content here revolves around information about myself including my work experience, education, research, music, life lessons, and some of my hobby projects.
 I have created a feed for any updates to the site that you can find here.

-To share with you a little more about myself – I tend to value the little things in life, and as such I like to keep things simple.
+To share with you a little more about myself – I tend to value the little things in life, and as such I try to keep things simple.
 I would say that I’m a minimalist at heart and only slightly a consumerist in the real world.
-I tend to spend a lot of time minimizing and optimizing my work.
-I love to learn, and to teach.
-I live with my better half, our two cats, a bearded dragon, and a corn snake in Raleigh, North Carolina, and I am a huge fan of all outdoor recreation.
+I tend to spend a lot of time reworking and optimizing my work, which is why this site has gone through probably ten different redesigns and rewrites.
+I love to learn and to teach.
+I love and live with my better-half, our two cats, bearded dragon, and corn snake in Raleigh, North Carolina, and I am a huge fan of all outdoor recreation.

-As much as I love electronics, sending information at (almost) light-speed, and progressing science, I also love to unplug and appreciate the natural beauty that surrounds us.
+As much as I love modern electrical engineering, I also love to frequently unplug to appreciate nature.

-Unconventional and innovative, I tend to be a goal-oriented, strategic thinker.
-As an efficient problem solver with deductive reasoning skills, I believe in working my hardest to surpass any expectations set forth by my peers.
-When working as an engineer, I always strive to use my engineering mindset and skills in design evaluation to complete any task, while maintaining high ethical and professional standards.
+I am unconventional, innovative, and a goal-oriented, strategic thinker.
+I am an efficient problem solver because I focus on logic and deductive reasoning.
+I work my hardest to surpass all expectations.
+When working as an electrical engineer, I always strive to use my engineering mindset and technical skills to complete any task while maintaining high ethical and professional standards.

 One validated method of expressing an individual’s personality is by standardized personality tests.
 A few examples of this are the RAPM, NEO-PI-R and other general lexical questionnaires.